leesjensen/AIinCS/CS260_Assignment_Example_with_Claude.md

 > - I don't know what the AI grader wants
 > - What am I suppose to do?
 >
-> Also what about UI testing.
+> Also, what about UI testing?
 It looks like everything is API testing.
 It is a web app and so you really need to test the frontend.
 Google's Antigravity has really slick testing via the browser.

 **Course:** CS 260 - Web Programming
 **Assignment:** Build a Full-Stack Restaurant Review Application